UMD-CS-STICs/389Rfall18/README.md

 ## Communicating with course staff

+There are no designated office hours for this course.
+Course staff will remain in the classroom after class on Friday's to answer questions and provide assistance as needed.
+Meetings can also be scheduled via Piazza.

 Outside of class interaction between students and course staff will occur via piazza.
 Email should only be used for emergencies and not class related questions.